How to Clean Silver and Save It from Tarnish Using Simple Pantry Ingredients

 Knowing how to clean silver-plated items, such as silver necklaces, rings, and other jewelry, can be a little tricky.
 Because these pieces only have silver plated over the surface of another metal, vigorous cleaning or submerging items in a liquid solution, along with regular wear and tear, can cause flaking.
 Test methods in an inconspicuous spot before proceeding with a deep clean.
 And if your silver jewelry has gemstones or other embellishments, simply use a few drops of mild soap or even baby shampoo mixed into water to wipe down before storing.
 Use cotton swabs or a soft bristle brush to get into nooks and crannies.
 If you use a brush, use a light hand so you don't unintentionally scratch the surface.

 For antique silver or pieces with a high value (whether real dollars or sentimental), you may want to consult with an antique dealer, jeweler, or professional restoration company before cleaning silver.
-A pro can give you pointers specific to your piece and advise on how to best clean your silver.
+A pro can give you pointers specific to your piece and the best advice for how to clean your silver.

 How to Polish Silver

 While the natural silver cleaning methods outlined above will help restore shine, you'll also find plenty of commercial silver polish products online and in stores.
-Be sure to choose a cleaner that's specifically intended to clean sterling silver or silver-plated items.
+Be sure to choose a cleaner that's specifically intended to clean sterling silver or silver-plated items, such as Wright's Silver Cream ($5, Bed Bath & Beyond).
 Some are formulated for specialty applications, while others are more general purpose.
 Always read the instructions before using silver polish products and follow all instructions carefully.

 Knowing how to clean sterling silver, silver antiques, and silver jewelry isn't something that takes hours to learn.
 Routine care, preventative maintenance, a simple silver cleaning method, and a little polishing will help keep your silver pieces shining for years to come.